• Skip to primary navigation

 The Ingredients

 You only need 2 simple ingredients.
 Good quality Greek yogurt or natural whole milk yogurt (full fat), and salt.
-You will also need a clean cheese cloth, or a nut milk bag.
+You will also need a clean cheese cloth, or a nut milk bag, and a labneh container (a jar or anything you want to store it in).

 Complete list of ingredients and amounts can be found in the recipe card below.